ayrna/orca/doc/orca-install.md

 #### SVOREX and SVORIM

-For both algorithms, please use the `make.m` file included in them (from the Matlab console):
+For both algorithms, please use the `make.m` file included in them (from the MATLAB/Octave console):
 ```MATLAB
 >> cd src/Algorithms/SVOREX
 >> make